Mallee Cliffs National Park

-The Mallee Cliffs National Park is a protected national park that is located in the Sunraysia region, in the south-west of New South Wales, Australia.
+The Mallee Cliffs National Park is a protected national park in the Sunraysia region, in the south-west of New South Wales, Australia.
 The 57969 ha national park is situated approximately 790 km west of Sydney and 30 km east of the Murray River city of Mildura, Victoria.

 The Mallee Cliffs National Park is managed to protect the sand plain and sand dune land systems and ecological communities known colloquially as Mallee Country.
 Emphasis is placed on its value as a wildlife conservation area and it was established primarily to protect the habitat of the malleefowl.

 History

 The park was established in 1977, when the entire property was purchased by the Foundation for National Parks & Wildlife.

 Access

 The park is closed to the public as part of an ongoing policy to protect malleefowl and other threatened animals, and to assist in meeting other conservation objectives.
 Access is limited to educational activities by schools and colleges, and research activities which are relevant to the management of the park and compatible with conservation policies.